phalcon/blog/_posts/2021-01-02-article-about-phalcon-german-magazine.md

 You can find this issue on [the magazine's website.](https://kiosk.entwickler.de/php-magazin/php-magazin-1-2021/).

 Thanks for your attention!
-I hope this article will contribute to increasing Phalcon's community.
+I hope this article will contribute to increase Phalcon's community.

 _Article submitted by Jérémy PASTOURET_ [@jenovateurs](https://github.com/jenovateurs)